edelauna/a-notebook-for-your-augury/README.md

 Highlight: Got little bit over [80% on Titanic Spaceship Task](https://www.kaggle.com/code/elliottdelaunay/spaceship-titanic-augury-template?scriptVersionId=100361258)

 # Todo:
+* [ ] Ad section for ensuring all dependancies are installed
 * [ ] Figure out some better pattern to apply... a notebook with differant methods all over the places is making it confusing to iterate on
 * [ ] Refactor processing and add rules flow - lots of duplicate input_guards
 * [ ] Centralize Column naming logic (e.g. `"%s_clean" % c`, used too much)